cheaderthecoder/cheaderthecoder.github.io/README.md

 ## Script
 This script converts a list of words from a text file into a JSON file format.
 It fetches a text file containing a list of five-letter words from a specified URL, processes the content, and saves it as a JSON file.

-#### Overview

-    Language: C#
-    Dependencies:
-        Newtonsoft.Json
-        .NET Core or .NET Framework

-#### Features

-    Fetches data from a remote text file using HttpClient.
-    Converts the list of words to a JSON format using JsonConvert.SerializeObject.
-    Saves the JSON output to a file named words.json.
+---

 ## Acknowledgements
-A list of Repo's/projects that helped me in someway
+A list of Repo's/projects that helped this project in some way

  - [Original Repo](https://github.com/charlesreid1/five-letter-words)
  - [Original TXT file](https://github.com/charlesreid1/five-letter-words/blob/master/sgb-words.txt)